BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 This interceptor works on network package level and is thus much more reliable than the `simple` interceptor when working with advanced Chat plugins.
-It can also reprint the history of the chat after the conversation, so the conversation can not be seen in the chat history.
+It can also reprint the history of the chat after the conversation, so the conversation can not be seen in the chat history, see [Plugin Configuration](../../Configuration/Plugin-Config.md#conversation-conversation-settings) for more information.

 ## PlaceholderAPI[](https://www.spigotmc.org/resources/6245/)